devobern/NRW23/README.md

 Access the hosted application [here](https://devobern.pythonanywhere.com/).

 ## Disclaimer
-This application was developed within 2 hours with assistance from OpenAI's GPT-4.
-Consequently, there might be occasional issues or aspects that need refinement.
-The primary motivation for this tool's development was the lack of a simple platform to view the votes received by individual candidates.
+This application is an ongoing project and serves as a bit of a playground for me.
+It was developed with the primary motivation to provide a simple platform to view the votes received by individual candidates.
+There might be occasional issues or aspects that need refinement.
 Feedback and suggestions are always welcome.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.